sueszli/notionSnapshot/README.md

 # How to use

-1. Make your notion website publically accessible
+1. Make your Notion pages publicly accessible

     To be able to scrape a Notion page, it has to be publicly accessible.